Introduction to PostgreSQL Show Databases

 Explanation:

-- In the above syntax where datname is used to show available databases from pg_database are by default catalog it is used to store all databases.
+- The catalog stores all databases in the above syntax, where datname is used to show available databases from pg_database by default.

 How does Show Databases Statement work in PostgreSQL?

-Before going to see how to show database statement is work, we need some prerequisites as follows:
+Before going to see how to show database statement works, we need some prerequisites as follows:

 - First, you must install PostgreSQL on your system.

-- Use below command to check PostgreSQL is working properly or not.
-If the status is active that means PostgreSQL is installed successfully.
+- Use the below command to check whether PostgreSQL is working correctly or not.
+If the status is active, that means PostgreSQL is installed successfully.

 Code: